liyu4/learn-algorithm-365/README.md

 3. The insert sort has bee come true.  date: 2016-11-30 in shanghai
 4. The hash table has been come true. date: 2016-12-1 in shanghai
 5. The heap sort and priority queue has been come true. date: 2016-12-4 in shanghai
+6. The stack and queue has been come true. date: 2016-12-6 in shanghai
 ##contact
 wechat: converxy
 email: liyu7771@gamil.com